FilippoGas/Human-genomic-project/README.md

 ```
 Similarly to samtools, Picard removed 2.070.030 (~13%) duplicate reads from the control bam and 1.376.758 (~12%) from the tumor bam.

-Downstream analysis will be applied on the GATK deduplicated version.
+Downstream analysis will be applied on the samtools deduplicated version.

 ### **Base quality score recalibration**